sipreston/devpond.php.mvc/README.md

 References to super globals would be cleared up and dedicated handlers used to access those.

 The code for models is was originally written to use public properties, which is a major no-no. This will be changed so that properties are protected and a handler added to access those properties.
-Due to its nature
+Due to its nature some of those properties may have to be none-standard, which isn't ideal.

-Better lazy loading.
+Lazy loading.

 PHP7 upgrade.